mpampuch/new-ibex-project-template/README.md

 And in the `Files` pane, click on  `More` (the gear icon) -> `Go To Working Directory`

 Now you're finally ready to begin working in RStudio Server.
-Any files you create will automatically appear in your project directory in IBEX.
+You can now access all the data you have in your project folder on IBEX and any files you create will automatically appear in this folder.

 NOTE: If you are creating a new R project from RStudio Server, make sure you create the project as a subdirectory of /mnt